ejwillemse/BAN313Assignments/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:0b9e31a47e
 ## Hypothesis test for numerical data

 We wish to analyse the burger-making process, which management is unhappy with.
-The time taken to complete a burger was observed for a random sampled of ordered burgers.
-The results of which can be found in the `burgerProcessTimes` data-frame.
+The time taken to complete a burger was observed for a random sample of ordered burgers, the results of which can be found in the `burgerProcessTimes` data-frame.
 Burger making consists of four processes.
 The time taken to complete each process, in seconds, was captured for each burger in the sample and can be found in the frame.

-An external trainer claims that his specialised training will result in a mean processing time of the patty preparation to about 58 seconds.
-Management has indicated that if there is sufficient evidence that the current process takes longer than 59 seconds, we should consider hiring the trainer.
+A consultant claims that his specialised training will result in a mean processing time of the patty preparation of about 58 seconds.
+Management has indicated that if there is sufficient evidence that the current process takes longer than 59 seconds, we should consider hiring the consultant.

 Is there sufficient evidence using an alpha = 0.01 level to suggest that the current patty preparation time is more than 59 seconds?